- Benefits administered by multiple vendors

 - Excepted Benefits

-Excepted benefits are not subject to PPACA requirements such as the expense limitations of OOP maximums.
+Excepted benefits are not subject to ACA requirements such as the expense limitations of OOP maximums.
 To determine whether dental or vision benefits are excepted benefits, read our FAQ here.